Every web site has links inbound and out. This web site has very few outbound..

-Some may, if you click on the link, give a very small sum to help pay for the hosting of the web site.
+Some may, if you click on the link, charge a very small sum to help pay for the hosting of the web site.
 Others may pay a small percentage of commision should you make a purchase.
 All such links are clearly indicated either by text, a flyover message or an orange surround.

 But more importantly are the links to web sites that give you the opportunity to find out more about a subject, text your knowledge or perhaps allow you to take (often free) an online course.